NASA-IMPACT/admg-backend/docs/documentation/api_doc.rst

         }
     }

-As you can see, the Partner Org has its own informative metadata, including a long name, aliases, a website, and even a list of all the campaigns it is associated with.
+As you can see, the Partner Org has its own useful metadata such as a long name, aliases, a website, and even a handy list of all the campaigns it appears on.

-You may have observed that the Campaign table has a plural field named "partner_orgs," while the table name itself is singular, "partner_org,".
-In CASEI, table names are always singular, but related fields can be either singular or plural depending on the number of items linked.
+Observant readers will have noticed that campaign had a plural field called partner_orgs but the table name was the singular partner_org.
+Table names are always singular, but related fields can be a singular or plural version of the table name depending on whether only one or many items are linked.

-But what if you do not have the UUID of the item you wish to query?
+But what if you don't know the UUID of the item you want to query?

 String Match Queries
 --------------------
-In most cases, you may not have the UUIDs of the Campaign or Partner Org you are interested in.
-Instead, you are more likely to know the short name, long name, or perhaps a keyword from the description.
+In practice, it is unlikely that you will know the UUID of the Campaign or Partner Org you are interested in.
+Instead you will probably know the short name, long name, or maybe a keyword from the description.

-CASEI supports string matching queries, allowing you to search for relevant data using basic string matching techniques.
-Since all data types are serialized into strings, most fields can be searched using simple string matching.
-Even native date types can be searched by converting them into searchable strings, such as "2022-01-15".
+Because all datatypes are serialized into strings, most fields can be searched using basic string matching.
+A native datetype becomes the searchable string 2022-01-15.

-By default, the search is case-insensitive and follows a containment logic.
-For instance, a field value of "yellow clouds" will match the search string "cloud".
+By default, searches are not case sensitive and use a contain logic.
+For example, the field value of the yellow clouds will match to the search string cloud.

-When constructing a query, you can utilize the following parameters:
+The following parameters are used when constructing a query.

 .. code-block:: rst